- What is Kratom, and What are Its Uses?

 - Arm and leg spasms

-Furthermore, symptoms such as: depression, anxiety, insomnia, nausea, headaches, constipation, tremors, chills, sweating, and lethargy are commonly experienced when detoxing off kratom.
-Because kratom withdrawal is similar to opioid withdrawal, symptoms typically start 6-12 hours after the last dose, peaking around 2-3 days and lasting 5-10 days.
+Kratom withdrawal is similar to opioid withdrawal: symptoms typically start 6-12 hours after the last dose, peaking around 2-3 days and lasting 5-10 days.
 However, psychological factors such as depression, anxiety, and mood swings may last longer, especially if these were issues before kratom was introduced to the user.
-Because the “rebound effect”, the symptoms experienced when the body’s chemistry is trying to come back to equilibrium after substance abuse, can cause intense withdrawal symptoms, it is vital that one seek the help of a medical professional or go to an inpatient/intensive outpatient drug rehab facility that can help monitor the individual and taper off the drug slowly.
+Because the “rebound effect,” the symptoms experienced when the body’s chemistry is trying to come back to equilibrium after substance abuse, can cause intense withdrawal symptoms, one must seek the help of a medical professional or go to an inpatient/intensive outpatient drug rehab facility that can help monitor the individual and taper off the drug slowly.

 Treatment for Kratom Addiction

-Seek guidance through a medical professional or reach out to an inpatient/intensive outpatient rehab center that can help guide you through a period of detox, therapy for why you are addicted to the substance (underlying emotional coping, etc.), and an integration process for how to successfully do daily life free from drugs.
-Finding the right detox program is essential in order to mitigate the unpleasant withdrawal symptoms often experienced when detoxing off kratom.
+Seek guidance through a medical professional or reach out to an inpatient/intensive outpatient rehab center that can help guide you through a period of detox, therapy for why you are addicted to the substance (underlying emotional coping, etc.), and an integration process for how to do daily life free from drugs successfully.
+Finding the right detox program is essential to mitigate the unpleasant withdrawal symptoms often experienced when detoxing off kratom.